honeyedoasis/korean-transcript/README.md

 1. Set the output name for your subtitles: `PROJECT_ID` in `shared.py`
 1. Get your audio file and put it in a folder called audio e.g. `audio/{PROJECT_ID}.m4a`
+1. Run main.py `python main.py`
+1. It will prompt you for your `client_id` and `client_secret` (you only need to enter this once)
-1. Run main.py `python main.py` (this can take a while)
+1. It will then parse the audio (this can take a while)
-1. It will prompt you to create a translated file
+1. Once complete you will be prompted to enter a translated file
-1. Use https://aistudio.google.com/prompts/new_chat to translate this (see [example prompt](#example-prompt) below)
+1. Use https://aistudio.google.com/prompts/new_chat to translate using the [example prompt](#example-prompt) below
 1. Paste the resulting translation into `translation/{PROJECT_ID}/ai-translation.txt`
 1. Enter `y` to confirm
 1. Find the translated subtitles at `translation/{PROJECT_ID}/{PROJECT_ID}.en.vtt`